5517 Hybrid Additive Manufactured Oil Coolers (HAMOC)

 Technical Approach

-The University of Dayton Research Institute is leading the project team, which includes Sintavia, Macy Consulting, Velo 3D, Edare, and Triumph, to develop the hybrid manufacturing of FCOCs.
-Definition of the required qualification testing from Air Force stakeholders to deem a hybrid FCOC flight ready is being established.
-To minimize risk in the use of Al F357 for the FCOC family of parts, the team plans to characterize the corrosion behavior of LPBF Al F357 and determine suitable corrosion mitigation methods for operation in FCOC applications.
-Welding best practices are being established and benchmarking the weld compatibility of LPBF Al F357 with Al 6061, cast F357, and LPBF Al F357 is being performed.
-The team is also characterizing the best method of tube joining (brazing, laser welding, mechanical joining, etc.) for FCOC applications.
-Finally, the thermal, pressure, and particulate release data from flow testing of various FCOCs at their respective operation conditions is being collected and analyzed.
+The University of Dayton Research Institute (UDRI) led the project team, which included Sintavia, Macy Consulting, Inc., Velo3D, Edare, and Triumph Thermal Systems to develop the hybrid manufacturing of FCOCs.
+The definition of the required qualification testing from Air Force stakeholders was established to deem a hybrid FCOC flight ready.
+To minimize risk in the use of Aluminum (Al) F357 for the FCOC family of parts, the team characterized the corrosion behavior of Laser Powder Bed Fusion (LPBF) Al F357 and determined suitable corrosion mitigation methods for operation in FCOC applications.
+Welding best practices and benchmarking of the weld compatibility of LPBF Al F357 were established when performed through the additive manufacturing (AM) process.
+The team also characterized the best method of tube joining (brazing, laser welding, mechanical joining, etc.) for FCOC applications.
+Finally, the thermal, pressure, and particulate release data from flow testing of various FCOCs at their respective operation conditions was collected and analyzed.

 Project Participants